Design history · Basel school + grid-breaking typography

 • Certificate IV in Design (CUA40720) — covers typography fundamentals, grid systems, and the Swiss typographic tradition Weingart broke open from inside.

 • Intensive Foundation Course — 11 modules in typography, layout and image-making.
-The same Swiss-grid foundation Weingart was trained in before he broke it.
-Certificate of completion, not the Cert IV.
+The same Swiss-grid foundation Weingart was trained in before he departed from it.

 Related movements & people